 Related post: 101 legit ways to make money (mostly from home!)

 I wanted to see for myself how FlexJobs works after knowing Sara from Facebook the past few years, and hearing moms I know rave about it.

-FlexJobs is a premium job board: You pay for access, all the while the service actively works to help land you a gig that fits.
-It even helps you better understand what kind of work you’ll excel at.
+FlexJobs posts only jobs is a premium job board: You pay for access, all the while the service actively works to help land you a position that fits.
+FlexJobs even helps you better understand what kind of work you’ll excel at.

 These at-home jobs aren’t only limited to creative work like blogging, freelance writing, and graphic design; the career opportunities run the gamut.

-I found everything from positions like a physics expert and product descriptions writer, to niche positions like law enforcement/criminal transcriber (sounds juicy!) and paramedics adjunct professor.
+I found positions like a physics expert and product descriptions writer, to niche positions like law enforcement/criminal transcriber (sounds juicy!) and paramedics adjunct professor.